 JITTE – TEN HANDS.

-Translated, jitte means "ten hands".
-This name refers to a fight that takes place against a large number of opponents.
+Translated, Jitte means "ten hands."
+This name suggests a fight that takes place against a large number of opponents.

-Jitte is a short kata that earns its right to be classified as a master kata by its sometimes unusual techniques.
-These teach extraordinary applications in special fighting situations.
+Jitte is a short kata that deserves its status as a master kata due to its sometimes unusual techniques, which teach exceptional applications in specific combat situations.

-Jitte includes many defenses against stick attacks.
-This makes it the Shōtōkan kata that deals with most combat situations against armed attackers.
+Jitte includes many defenses against stick attacks, making it the Shōtōkan kata that covers most combat situations against armed attackers.

-Very pronounced is the use of the hips in combination with body rotations.
-This requires good coordination of the torso muscles as well as the arms and legs.
-The sometimes large movements are a good exercise to stay compact: The techniques only get the necessary kime through the use of the hara.
+The use of hips combined with body rotations is very pronounced.
+This requires good coordination of the core muscles as well as the arms and legs.
+The sometimes large movements are a good exercise for staying compact: the techniques only gain the necessary kime through the use of the hara.

-The Yōi in Jitte is similar to that in Jion and Ji'in.
+The yōi in Jitte is similar to that in Jion and Ji'in.
 The first defensive technique (tekubi kake uke) represents a possible defense against a stick thrust.
-One grasps the stick with both hands and brings the attacker off balance with a lever movement.
-In the last four techniques, rhythm is crucial.
-The first three age uke are executed in the Sanbon principle, after a short pause the final technique follows, which can be interpreted either as an attack (Oi komi) or as a lever (e.g. against Oi zuki).
+You grasp the stick with both hands and use a lever to unbalance the attacker.
+Rhythm is crucial for the last four techniques.
+The first three age uke are executed according to the sanbon principle.
+After a short pause, the final technique follows, which can be interpreted either as an attack (oi komi) or as a lever (e.g., against oi zuki).

 Duration: about 50 seconds